twcn-na-homework/lone-star-cafe-ios/README.md

 Also, the tax should be included in the receipt.
 In the State of Texas, **the tax rate is 8.75%** also not all item is taxable

 Your task is helping to add some features to this app.

 ## Precondition

 Prepare your development environment for android or iOS

-* Xcode 12.4 or above
+* Xcode 13.2 or above
-* CocoaPods 1.9.3 or above
 * IDE (Xcode, AppCode or others)

 ## Dependencies